 Plus you can store your pages in folders to keep them organized.

 Click the new “New” button in your header bar and then select “Page” from the dropdown shown below.

 This creates a new page ready for you to start working on.
 Pages are really intuitive to create from scratch, so feel free to dive straight in!

 Note: Only admins can create Pages on the home folder in your Library.
-Full Members and Free Members can create Pages in folders that you have granted them access to or in their private library.
+Members and Guests (Internal) can create Pages in folders that you have granted them access to or in their private library.

 If you’re not sure where to start, you’ll find some great tips to help you learn the basics below.